serialport/node-serialport/UPGRADE_GUIDE.md

 - bindings and mock bindings now have a new interface with bindings-cpp
 - stream no longer has a list method
 - serialport package no longer has a static bindings property
+- serialport now exports a SerialPortMock class with the mock binding instead of the serialport/test file

 TODO
 - stop bits are incorrect